Founder's Plaque at the Memorial Park

 The congregation had a membership at the time of around 500 families, an active Sisterhood, Men’s Club, and Junior Council.
 And in keeping with Jewish tradition of establishing a burial site for their community, the synagogue Board of Directors set out to locate land that would serve as a final resting place and memorial for its members.

 On March 24, 1925 six acres of land were purchased on Baker Street in West Roxbury and consecrated as Crawford Street Memorial Park.
-After many years of being an independent cemetery association and then a JCAM managed cemetery, on September 27, 2006, the Board of Directors of the Crawford Street Memorial Park Cemetery agreed to become a merged JCAM cemetery.
+After many years of being an independent cemetery association and then a JCAM-managed cemetery, on September 27, 2006, the Board of Directors of the Crawford Street Memorial Park Cemetery agreed to merge with JCAM.

 With the shift in demographics that has occurred over the years in many of Boston’s former Jewish neighborhoods such as Roxbury, Dorchester and Mattapan, the Crawford Street Synagogue (Beth Hamidrash Hagadol) building no longer serves as a synagogue.
 Nevertheless, Crawford Street Memorial Park still stands as an everlasting memorial to those early founders and their dedication to the tenets of the Jewish faith and the richness of our heritage.